 - 8 ounces dry udon noodles or 2 packets of fresh udon noodles

 - 1 cup dashi (click here if for homemade dashi (vegan option also available), or use 1 teaspoon dashi powder mixed with 1 cup water

 - 1 1/2 tablespoon soy sauce

 - 3 stalks scallions (thinly sliced on the bias)

 - 2 dry nori sheets

-- Put all the ingredients for the broth in a pot and bring to a boil.
-Lower the heat, cover and simmer on low for 10 minutes.
+- Put all the ingredients for the broth in a pot and leave for 10 minutes.
+Bring to a boil and remove the kelp.
+Lower the heat, cover and simmer on low for 5 minutes.
 If you are using shiitake mushrooms for topping, add them to the broth and simmer together.

 - Bring a pot of water to boil and add your udon noodles.
 Cook noodles according to the directions on the package.
 Save some of the water (about a cup), drain and set aside.

 - Divide the noodles and broth between two bowls and add topping of your choice.
 Serve hot.